Player11132/The-thick-bot/README.md

  FREE , wich ngl its A GREAT PRICE and made by Me aka Player11132
  Nice!
+ But it would never be done without the help from dogerish, thank you!, dogerish.

 ## Bash script dependencies/notes
 1. It's likely that these will only work on Linux.